Aston Martin's futuristic hypercar uses your smartphone as its touchscreen

 Lastly, there's the Lagonda All-Terrain Concept -- a focal point of Aston's transition into a luxury all-electric brand.
 A key takeaway here is the space on offer.
 The company has taken advantage of the lack of internal combustion engine and has mounted the batteries in the floor, so the vehicle is ultra-roomy on the inside.
 On the outside, it's pretty futuristic-looking, which according to Aston boss Andy Palmer, makes it a car well-suited for tech entrepreneurs.
 "The guys who drive Teslas, not Bentleys and Rolls-Royces," he tells AutoCar.
 Again, no word on the specifics, but it's rumored that Aston is hoping for an all-electric range of around 400 miles for the production version, with wireless rapid-charging technology that'll fully juice up the battery in around 15 minutes.

-Follow all the latest news from Geneva Motor Show 2019 here!!
+Follow all the latest news from Geneva Motor Show 2019 here!